 Why?
 Check out our top reasons that Dynamics 365 is superior to Salesforce.

 Without a doubt, Salesforce is the most expensive CRM on the market.
-Dollar for dollar, the cost per user for Dynamics 365 is about half that of Salesforce.
+Dollar for dollar, the cost per user for Dynamics 365 complete service is about half that of Salesforce.
 With the Dynamics 365 CRM, you actually get more features than Salesforce at half the price.
 Talk about a better value!
 Plus, Salesforces’ add-on options are more expensive and less inclusive than those offered by Microsoft Dynamics 365.
-For example, Dynamics 365 gives you the ability for Sales, Service, Customization and Marketing for one license.
-Salesforce charges for each of those components and makes you negotiate the price to “offer you a better deal”.
+For example, once you purchase D365 for Sales, Microsoft offers significant discounts on any additional product you want to add, making it more cost-effective to integrate additional software tools such as Marketing and Customer Service.

 Integration with Other Technologies